Department of Labor Logo United States Department of Labor

 Becoming an electrical or electronics engineer involves the study of math and engineering.

-Electrical and electronics engineers must have a bachelor’s degree.
-Employers also value practical experience, such as internships or participation in cooperative engineering programs, in which students earn academic credit for structured work experience.
+Electrical and electronics engineers typically need at least a bachelor’s degree in a related engineering field.
+Employers also value practical experience, such as internships or participation in cooperative engineering programs.

 Education

 High school students interested in studying electrical or electronics engineering benefit from taking courses in physics and math, including algebra, trigonometry, and calculus.
-Courses in drafting are also helpful, because electrical and electronics engineers often are required to prepare technical drawings.
+Other courses, such as those in engineering, digital electronics, and drafting and design may also be helpful.

 Electrical and electronics engineers typically need a bachelor's degree in electrical engineering, electronics engineering, or a related engineering field.
 Programs include classroom, laboratory, and field studies.
-Courses include digital systems design, differential equations, and electrical circuit theory.
-Programs in electrical engineering, electronics engineering, or electrical engineering technology should be accredited by ABET.
+Courses include digital systems design, calculus, and electrical circuit theory.
+Programs in electrical engineering, electronics engineering, or electrical engineering technology are accredited by ABET.

 Licenses, Certifications, and Registrations

-Licensure is not required for entry-level positions as electrical and electronics engineers.
-A Professional Engineering (PE) license, which allows for higher levels of leadership and independence, can be acquired later in one’s career.
-Licensed engineers are called professional engineers (PEs).
-A PE can oversee the work of other engineers, sign off on projects, and provide services directly to the public.
-State licensure generally requires
+Licensure is not required for entry-level electrical and electronics engineer positions.
+Experienced engineers may obtain a Professional Engineering (PE) license, which allows them to oversee the work of other engineers, sign off on projects, and provide services directly to the public.

 Each state issues its own licenses.
 Most states recognize licensure from other states, as long as the licensing state’s requirements meet or exceed their own licensure requirements.
 Several states require continuing education for engineers to keep their licenses.